rollerozxa/mineclone-alpha/mods/PLAYER/mcl_playerplus/README.md

 ## Notes
 This mod is based on PlayerPlus [`playerplus`] by TenPlus1.
 It is now very different than the original, no compability is intended.
-See also `mcl_playerinfo` for the player node info.
+See also `mcla_playerinfo` for the player node info.

 ## API